Our application deadline has been extended to May 16th, 2020, and we expect changes and delays in our application

 We encourage repeat applicants, and we give them special consideration in our selection process.

 Viewing of the recording and submission of a survey is mandatory for consideration for our program.

-Upon completion of Round 2, candidates are invited for individual interviews and a brief written assessment that take place at our office in Dorchester.
+Upon completion of Round 2, candidates are invited for individual interviews and a brief written assessment.

 At this stage, we also request proof of income, housing status (if homeless), and eligibility to work in the United States.